Binge-Worthy Philadelphia Movies & TV Shows

 December 4, 2020

-You can get your bearings for the City of Brotherly Love by watching one of the many films or television shows in the Philadelphia Film Guide in which the city has played a supporting role in over the years.
+You can get your bearings for the City of Brotherly Love by watching one of the many films or television shows in which the city has played a supporting role over the years.

 The Rocky and Creed films are an absolute must-watch, as Sylvester Stallone plays the titular boxer who perfectly personifies the underdog, never-give-up spirit of Philadelphia, all while training his way through Philadelphia’s Italian Market and eventually up the 72 eastern steps of the Philadelphia Museum of Art.
 Keen viewers will also spot scenes featuring City Hall, the Delaware River Waterfront, and The Victor Café in South Philadelphia, which serves as Adrian’s Restaurant in the later films.